School Trust Lands - Projects

 The DNR’s website will be continually updated with more information on the progress of the land transactions between state and federal partners.

 The DNR has mutually respectful and beneficial relationships with federally recognized Indian Tribes, as established by the Constitution of the United States, treaties, statutes, case law, and agreements.
-DNR leaders have partnered with the U.S. Forest Service throughout this process to consult and collaborate with Fond du Lac, Grand Portage, and Bois Forte.
+DNR leaders have partnered with the U.S. Forest Service throughout this process to consult and collaborate with the Fond du Lac Band of Lake Superior Chippewa, the Grand Portage Band of Lake Superior Chippewa, and the Bois Forte Band of Chippewa.

 Resources